 Inattentive ADHD in Kids

 As an “invisible” disorder, inattentive ADHD in children is often misperceived as bad behavior.
-The inattentive child may be misread as willfully disregarding commands or dragging her feet.
+The inattentive child — whose symptoms include forgetfulness, apathy, or distractibility — may be misread as willfully disregarding commands or dragging her feet.

 ADHD often forces a child to process thoughts and make transitions more slowly.
 Without this understanding, a child’s inattention can cause conflict at home.
 Here are some strategies to help avoid it.